microsoft/vscode-docs/docs/python/tutorial-fastapi.md

                 })
     ```

-Now we only need to map our newly created id to the item name by setting the hash we referenced in the beginning, `item_name_to_id`.
+Now we only need to map the newly created ID to the item name by setting the hash we referenced in the beginning, `item_name_to_id`.

-10. Add this line to the end of the route, right before the return code:
+10. Add this line to the end of the route, inside the `else` block:
     ```python
     redis_client.hset("item_name_to_id", item.item_name, item_id)
     ```

 11. If you would like, you can try to do a similar replacement for the other routes.
-Otherwise, you can just replace the entire content of your file with the lines below:
+Otherwise, you can just replace the entire content of the file with the lines below:
     ```python
     @app.get("/")
     def home(request: Request) -> dict[str, str]: